Jump to section

 Here’s a helpful breakdown of the terminology:

-- Neurodivergent refers to individuals or groups whose brain functions differ from what is widely considered to be “normal” (neurotypical).
+- Neurodivergent refers to individuals who think, learn, or process information in ways that differ from what’s considered typical (neurotypical).

-- Neurodiverse encompasses both neurotypical and neurodivergent individuals in a mixed group.
+- Neurodiverse describes a group that includes both neurotypical and neurodivergent individuals.

 The link between neurodivergence and mental health